Extract selected loci¶

 Download the pangenome graph of the Human chromosome 6

-format, decompress it, and convert it to a graph in odgi
+in GFA format, decompress it, and convert it to a graph in odgi format:

 wget -c https://s3-us-west-2.amazonaws.com/human-pangenomics/pangenomes/scratch/2021_05_06_pggb/gfas/chr6.pan.gfa.gz